wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.7 =
+* Changed the page/post edit screens AddThing sharing buttons checkbox to on/off radiobuttons
+* Added a checkbox to the plugin's settings page's Advanced Options tab to enable/disable the per page/post sharing button configurations mentioned above

 = 5.0.6 =
 * Limiting when we filter content from get_the_excerpt because of issues with the manshet and backstreet themes